-For your engineers to feel they have strong visibility into the energy consumption of your operations, they must have access to data reports at the machine level.
-The plant level and line level reports are not enough because they don’t drill down far enough to see where energy waste is occurring.
+For your engineers to feel they have strong visibility into enterprise-wide energy consumption, they must first have access to data reports at the individual machine level.
+Plant and line level reports are not enough because they don’t provide sufficient granularity to see where energy waste is occurring.

-As an example, let’s assume your family vehicle typically consumes a tank of gas per week.
-However, last week, it only took half that time to consume the entire tank.
-What happened?
-Well, to know that, we need to know all the factors.
+Assume your family vehicle typically consumes one tank of gas per week.
+However, last week you had to refill after just a few days.
+So what happened?
+To know that, we need to understand all the factors:

 You need machine-specific data.
 This means having sensors or meters that can collect data and monitor specific conditions.
 Many production / manufacturing organizations already have these in place.
-The key is to exploit that critical information by connecting those sensors to tag-based data or to feed it directly into troughs that evaluate based on production data, energy data (across all facets), or cost data.
+The key is to exploit that critical information by connecting those sensors to tag-based data, or to feed it directly into a “trough” that can evaluate the information based on production, energy, or even cost data.

-An “energy data” trough pays close attention to the changes in consumption across all assets (identifying top performers).
-It takes into account any type of energy (WAGES or other).
-It also tracks variation in consumption from production line to production line, or SKU to SKU.
+- An “energy data” trough monitors the changes in consumption across all assets (identifying top performers).
+It considers any type of energy and also tracks variation in consumption from production line to production line, or SKU to SKU.

-All of this data and evaluation will allow you to uncover patterns that would otherwise remain hidden.
-Questions like, “when are we most efficient energy-wise?”, or “when are we least efficient?”, begin to become more clear.
-Answering these questions will allow your operation to begin recognizing patterns and taking preventive actions before events culminate and lead to excessive energy costs or, worst-case, asset failures.
+All this data and evaluation will allow you to uncover patterns that would otherwise remain hidden.
+Questions like, “when are we most energy-efficient?” or “when are we least efficient?” begin to become clearer.
+Answering these questions will allow your operation to begin recognizing patterns and proactively taking preventive actions before events culminate and lead to excessive energy costs or, worst-case, asset failures.